MHedish/Hubitat/Apps/WET-IT/DOCUMENTATION.md

 *Comprehensive Technical & Integration Reference (App v0.6.4.9 / Driver v0.6.4.3)*

 WET-IT provides **local-first, hybrid evapotranspiration (ET) and seasonal water modeling** for Hubitat.
-It brings Rachio/Hydrawise-style intelligence entirely local — no cloud, no lag, no subscriptionsjust physics-driven irrigation.
+It brings Rachio/Hydrawise-style intelligence entirely local — no cloud, no lag, no subscription, just physics-driven irrigation.

 You can choose between: